tj/should.js/Readme.md

 ## Running tests

-To run the tests for _should_ simply update your git submodules and run:
+To run the tests for _should_ simply run:

     $ make test